lucidBrot/cevi-versand/gui/HowToConrod.md

 What we implemented in our render loop is done behind the scenes in `support.rs` to a large extent.

 Of course, we need to import support for that.
 Add `mod support;` to the start of your file.
-And add the `support.rs` file from [here]( https://github.com/PistonDevelopers/conrod/blob/master/backends/conrod_glium/examples/support/mod.rs ) as`/gui/src/support/mod.rs` to your directory.
+And (**don't! read on.**) add the `support.rs` file from [here]( https://github.com/PistonDevelopers/conrod/blob/master/backends/conrod_glium/examples/support/mod.rs ) as`/gui/src/support/mod.rs` to your directory.

 But that gives us a few new compilation errors: